jonathanharrell/cjarellano-v2/content/posts/twilight-zone-tailspin-of-terror.md

 But while they each use established conventions of the horror genre to confront stigmas around mental illness, myriad differences between the three versions emerge and each diverges into its own unique route, for better or worse.

 So which of these “Nightmares” stick the landing with clear-eyed insight about mental health and what we owe to each other?
-And which are best left to sputter through the forgotten corners of T*he Twilight Zone*?
+And which are best left to sputter through the forgotten corners of *The Twilight Zone*?

 \-----